syncfusion-content/ej2-react-docs/ej2-react/speech-to-text/getting-started.md

  ## Add button content

- You can use the `Content` property to display the start listening text and `StopContent` to display the stop listening text by using the ButtonSettings.
+ You can use the `Content` property to display the start listening text and `StopContent` to display the stop listening text by using the `buttonSettings`.

 {% tabs %}
 {% highlight js tabtitle="index.jsx" %}